 Entomotherapy refers to the use of insects and their products for the treatment of various diseases.
 Insects are known to possess bodies and products that are rich in bioactive compounds, enabling them to act as antimicrobial, antioxidant, anticancer, and immunomodulatory agents (Guarnieri et al., 2022; Khayrova et al., 2022; Seabrooks & Hu, 2017).
 This practice is prevalent in several cultures, notably in countries such as China, India, Thailand, and parts of Africa.
 Traditionally, insects have been used to treat a variety of ailments, including kidney diseases, digestive tract disorders, asthma, chronic cough, liver issues, rheumatoid conditions, and tooth pain (Siddiqui et al., 2023).

 Honeybee larvae and pupae have been reported to be effective in treating skin wounds, gastrointestinal issues, and mental health distress (Meda et al., 2004).
-According to Choi (2021), extracts from the pupae of Apis mellifera L. (ligustica) drones demonstrated a range of biological activities, including antimicrobial, antioxidant, anti-inflammatory, anti- diabetic, anti-obesity benefits, skin whitening effects, prevention of hair loss, and an increase in blood testosterone levels (Choi, 2021).
+According to Choi (2021), extracts from the pupae of Apis mellifera ligustica (A. m. ligustica) drones demonstrated a range of biological activities, including antimicrobial, antioxidant, anti-inflammatory, anti- diabetic, anti-obesity benefits, skin whitening effects, prevention of hair loss, and an increase in blood testosterone levels (Choi, 2021).
 Both the brood (larvae and pupae) and adult honeybees are known to contain various bioactive and nutritious compounds, such as proteins, essential amino acids, saturated and monounsaturated fatty acids, vitamins, minerals, and antioxidants.
 The nutritional composition of Apis mellifera larvae and pupae is influenced by factors including their diet, health, age, species, climatic conditions, and seasonal variations (Guiné et al., 2022; Ghosh et al., 2016).
 However, it’s also important to note that the whole body of Apis mellifera can contain environmental contaminants like pesticides, heavy metals, and veterinary drugs, which could impact their safety and efficacy (Traynor et al., 2021; Savarino et al., 2020; Borkovcová et al., 2022).

 The Glucose Tolerance Test (GTT) is a diagnostic procedure designed to assess a patient’s ability to metabolize glucose effectively.
 It plays a crucial role in identifying conditions such as diabetes mellitus, insulin resistance, acromegaly (reactive hypoglycemia), and disturbances in carbohydrate metabolism, as well as evaluating pancreatic beta-cell function (Eyth et al., 2024).